aksh1t/iOS-Practice-Projects/README.txt

 	•	ThreadingTestApp - This app is a downloaded demo for Multithreading.

 	•	UITableViewDemo - An example for using UISearchBar with a UITableView just like the contacts app.

+	•	Timer - An demo application using multiple timers concurrently in a table.

+	•	MaskDemo - Example for masking UIView